 In February 2013, the Company entered into a \$1 billion interest rate swap transaction with an effective date of May 2016 and expiration in May 2019.
 In June 2013, the Company elected to settle this derivative instrument and received \$16 million as a result of this settlement.
-The offset is included in Accumulated other comprehensive loss and is being amortized to Interest expense from May 2016 through May 2019, the original term of the swap agreement.
+The offset is included in Accumulated other comprehensive loss and is being amortized to Interest expense through the original term of the swap agreement.